Cabeau Evolution Neck Pillow Review: My Go-to Long-haul Travel Pillow

 - Quick takeaways before you buy

-I don’t fall asleep on planes without a trusted neck pillow, and after testing a handful of fads and inflatable gimmicks, the Cabeau Evolution is the one that still comes with me.
+I don’t fall asleep on planes without a trusted neck pillow–I just can’t get comfortable without my neck propped up.
+After testing a handful of pillows through the years, the Cabeau Evolution Neck Pillow is the one that still comes with me.

 Why the Cabeau works for me